playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 Hey, while you're here - do you want to learn more Angular in-depth like this?
 Maybe you've been working in Angular for some time and want to learn React or Vue, but not start from scratch?

 Check out [my free book, "The Framework Field Guide", that teaches React, Angular, and Vue all at the same time.](https://framework.guide).

+> A huge huge thank you to [Lars Gyrup Brink Nielsen](https://twitter.com/LayZeeDK) for helping revise this article, and providing some of the methodologies and code samples present throughout, including the wonderful RxJS code sample.